percona/k8spg-docs/docs/delete.md

     $ kubectl delete deploy percona-postgresql-operator -n <namespace>
     ```

 3. Check that the Operator is deleted by listing the Pods.
-As a result you should have no Pods
+As a result you
+    should have no Pods related to it.

     ```{.bash data-prompt="$"}
     $ kubectl get pods -n <namespace>